Real-World Adversarial Attacks on RF-Based Drone Detectors: Evaluation Setup

 \subsection{Evaluation Metrics}

 For digital evaluations, we report average precision (AP) for the target class and mean AP (mAP) across all non-target classes, where AP represents the area under the precision–recall curve at an IoU threshold of 0.5.
-For physical experiments, we quantify performance using the missed detection rate (MDR) for the class, where non-target classes are aggregated in a single class:
+For physical experiments, where precise frame-level annotations are unavailable, we quantify performance using the missed detection rate (MDR) for the class, reflecting the same attack objective as AP, where non-target classes are aggregated in a single class:

 We use a fixed confidence threshold of 0.4 in which the produced mAP $=0.947$ on clean data across detectors.
 A signal is considered \emph{missed} if, after applying a threshold of $0.4$ and applying NMS, no prediction achieves an $\mathrm{IoU}\ge 0.5$.
 A successful attack is thus reflected by a high MDR on the target class and a low MDR on non-target classes (i.e., suppress target detection and preserve non-target detection).